ebenz99/DesmosToCSS/README.md

 ### Step 2: Save and Refresh

 To change the function "on-deck" in the extension, you must refresh the desmos tab.
-Make sure to save beforehand!
+Make sure to hit the save button beforehand!

 **You're now all set to use the extension and generate CSS paths to your heart's content!**